Leucanthemum x superbum

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Suitable for cultivation in USDA Hardiness Zones 4-9, they bloom in midsummer and are a favorite for cottage gardens or perennial borders.
+Suitable for cultivation in USDA Hardiness Zones 4 to 9, they bloom in midsummer and are a favorite for cottage gardens or perennial borders.

 Ready to add Shasta daisies to your garden?
 Here’s what I’ll cover: